Skip to Main Content

 What insurance coverage do your drone operations have?

-All operations carry comprehensive liability insurance meeting Peruvian regulatory requirements (minimum $1M, typically $5M for production work).
-We can provide certificates of insurance for production documentation.
+Every flight carries full liability insurance that meets Peruvian rules (a minimum of $1M, usually $5M for production work).
+We can provide certificates of insurance for your production records.

 Can drones work alongside other camera platforms?